antonioconselheiro/omeglestr/CONTRIBUTE.md

  * Create a [fork](https://guides.github.com/activities/forking/) from our repository by [clicking here](https://github.com/antonioconselheiro/omeglestr/fork), do a `git clone` of your forked repository and run `devcontainer open .` in the application folder;
  * Create a branch in your forked repository, then code the feature or fix the bug;
  * Run `npm run lint` and `npm run build` in the repository;
- * Create a Pull Request from your repository to this one, with the issue in the body and some information you think could be usefull to the reviewer (print or a gif of it working will be appreciated (tools: [windows](https://www.screentogif.com/), [linux](https://linuxhint.com/install-peek-animated-gif-recorder-linux/)));
+ * Create a Pull Request from your repository to this one, with the issue in the body and some information you think could be usefull to the reviewer (with print or a gif of it working);
  * The reviewer can ask some changes, always expect for this and don't be mad when ask changes, this is the process;
  * When you get approved your branch can be merged, if you don't merge it, we will do.